conan-io/docs/examples/tools/cmake/cmake_toolchain/use_different_toolchain_generator.rst

 This guide demonstrates how to use :ref:`CMakeToolchain<conan_tools_cmaketoolchain>` with predefined generators like `Ninja <https://ninja-build.org/>`_ and how to configure it to use different generators.

+We assume you have already installed Ninja in your system.
+In case you do not have Ninja installed in your system, you can use the `Ninja tool requirement<https://conan.io/center/recipes/ninja>`_ in your profile (default or custom) by adding :ref:`platform-tool-requires <reference_config_files_profiles_platform_tool_requires>`.

 Understanding CMake generators
 ------------------------------